bilgearikk/website/website/versioned_docs/version-acs_cc/project/2025/adelin_andrei.fulop/index.md

 Week 12 May - 18 May:
 -> hardware milestone
 ![alt text](image_proiect.webp)
+Week 26 May - 30 May:
+-> software milestone -> add software code, schematic files and README

 ## Hardware
 As hardware components, I chosed the best quality per price components, keeping simple and concise project.
 I selected a rapsberry pi pico, a joystick, an oled display, a breadboard and wires for connectivity between components.